Bellevue 2044 - Housing

 Amazing opportunity

-by Gabrielle , over 1 year ago
+by Gabrielle , about 2 years ago

 I’m a young 72 year old woman living in a 55 and over subsidized apartment building in West Bellevue.
 I love Bellevue.
 In the 1990’s, as a working single Mom, I commuted from Snohomish for 6 years to complete a BA at City University.
 I always felt at home in Bellevue, but I never imagine I could ever live here, because of high cost of housing.
 This is the only way I can live here comfortably.
 I’m in an amazing location, a half a block from Main Street, Old Bellevue.
 It feels like a miracle!
 I feel very blessed to...
 Continue reading